twisted/pydoctor/docs/source/publish-github-action.rst

 Here is an example of a simple GitHub Action to automatically generate your documentation with Pydoctor and publish it to your default GitHub Pages website.

+Just substitute `(projectname)` and `(packagedirectory)` with the appropriate information.

 ::

-    name: publish-pydoctor-apidocs
+    name: apidocs
     on:
     - push